AndreoBotelho/wiringPi_Android/README.md

-# wiringPi TinkerBoard
+# wiringPi Android
-wiringPi for TinkerBoard ported to Android.
+wiringPi for Android ported to Android.
+Fork wiringPi THinkerBoard from joerg65/wiringTinker_Android

 To compile the library, execute from the jni folder the command:
 ```